 - Subject Guides – These guides can serve as starting points for specific subject disciplines.
 They contain links to the most relevant research databases in the subject area, as well as a selection of reference eBooks, books, websites and other helpful resources.

 Library Instruction: YouTube Videos

-The library’s YouTube videos present basic research concepts and ideas such as “What is a Database?” or “Why Use a Library?”
+The library’s YouTube videos present basic research concepts and ideas such as “What is a Database?”“”How Do I Use eBooks?” or “Why Use a Library?”
 There are YouTube playlists of videos for CCV and Vermont Tech.
 As with any YouTube video, these can be embedded directly in your course.
 In your course, use the YouTube button in any content area that has a rich text editor menu.
 Search for Hartness Library and a word related to the content of the video (e.g. eBooks, plagiarism, effective reading…) to locate videos.
 Alternatively, from the CCV or Vermont Tech YouTube playlist, right-click on the title of the video you would like to add, and copy that link address.
-You can also use any of the YouTube-provided links for individual videos, once you’ve clicked through to a specific video.

 Embedding Articles into Canvas